josephistired/SpeedtestTrackerBot/README.md

 # SpeedtestTrackerBot 🚄

-SpeedtestTrackerBot is a Discord bot that interacts with the Speedtest Tracker API to provide various network performance metrics.
+SpeedtestTrackerBot is a Discord bot that interacts with the [Speedtest Tracker](https://github.com/alexjustesen/speedtest-tracker), and it's API to provide various network performance metrics.
 This bot is designed to be run locally by the user.

 ## Features